tengkuzulfadli/PantryApp/README.md

 In the reducer, we need to check whether the current action type matches the specific value based on state and action argument, then we need to return an object of all copies of original object, after that it can update new actions into the initial value.
 Each action needs to be split up into different reducer functions based on different actions.
 This is called a "Slice reducer".

 Finally, we create a Redux store to bring all data together (state, action and reducers).
 This store holds the current state, allow access and update to the current state.
 Every redux store only has one root reducer.
 However, we have multiple separate reducer functions in place.
 These seperate slice of reducer functions then can be combined into one because Redux store only needs one root reducer function.
-We can combine these reducer functions using "connect" function from React-Redux to Redux store.
+We can combine these reducer functions using "combineReducers" function from Redux to Redux store.
 We use store.dispatch method to dispatch all actions on this app.

 Further information about Redux can be found here: https://redux.js.org/tutorials/index